 Obesity is a serious problem in many countries, especially in rich countries.
 Discuss ways to solve the problem.
 Provide specific reasons and examples to support your answer.

-It is irrefutable that obesity has become a wide-spread issue in all over the world because of people's life style and food control.
-There are number of factors contributing to the over-weight problem.
-In this essay, we will look into the reasons for the over-weighing and the ways to mitigate the same by taking some proactive measures.
+It is irrefutable that obesity has become a wide-spread issue all over the world because of people's life style and dietary habits.
+There are number of factors contributing to the problem of obesity.
+In this essay, we will analyze the reasons due to which people are overweight and the ways to mitigate the same by taking some proactive measures.

-There are numerous reasons cited for the obesity problems.
-First and foremost thing is, people's food habit, because, nowadays most of the people are consuming fast foods, prepared foods and junk foods heavily.
-Due to this, their digestive system is unable to process the high-calorie foods and causing the obesity.
-Moreover, many people have almost forgotten about the importance of physical exercise, because of the technological advancements.
-For example, people prefer to use elevators rather than stairs to climb the building, hence the lack of physical activity massively contributes to the over-weight problem.
+There are numerous reasons cited for obesity problems.
+First and foremost is people's food habit, because, nowadays most of the people are consuming fast food, pre-prepared food and junk food heavily.
+Due to this, their digestive system is unable to process the high-calorie food and causes obesity.
+Moreover, many people have almost forgotten about the importance of physical exercise because of technological advancements.
+For example, people prefer to use elevators rather than stairs to climb buildings, hence the lack of physical activity massively contributes to the problem of obesity.

-The governments and people can jointly work on to eradicate the obesity from our society.
-Firstly, the governments should impose heavy taxes on the unhealthy food products, such as pre-cooked foods and fast foods which cause the health problems to the people.
-If government officials impose heavy fines, apparaently people ought to choose organic foods and healthy foods over junk foods.
-Secondly, people should not depend on the electronic insturments to facilitate their day-to-day activities.
-For instance, if everyone is ready to use stairs or ride a bicycle to work, it will keep their body fit and healthy, and also it will contribute to pollution free environment.
+Considering the solutions, governments and people can jointly work to eradicate obesity from our society.
+Firstly, governments should impose heavy taxes on the unhealthy food products, such as pre-cooked food and fast food which cause health problems for people.
+If government officials impose heavy fines, people will most probably choose organic and nutritious foodover junk food.
+Secondly, people should not depend on electronic instruments to facilitate their day-to-day activities.
+For instance, if everyone is ready to use stairs or ride a bicycle to work, it will keep their body fit and healthy and it will also contribute to a pollution-free environment.

-To conclude, people should come forward and take the control measures on the obesity problems by altering their lifestyle slightly rather than depending on others or governments.
-Nowadays because of the health awareness programmes, people understand that it is their responsibility to take care of their health and this trend will increase gradually in the future
+To conclude, people should come forward and take control measures for the obesity problem by altering their lifestyle slightly rather than depending on others or governments.
+Nowadays, because of the health awareness programs, people understand that it is their responsibility to take care of their health and this trend will increase gradually in the future.